 The Do’s and Don’ts of Helping Hoarders

 If you’re working to help a loved one address a hoarding problem, it’s important to address the issue in an intentional and sensitive way.
 Although you may have initially approached the problem from of a place of concern, frustration, or even anger, the hoarding behavior can only be changed by offering patience and unconditional support.
-If this is a process your loved one is ready to begin, here are a few important do’s and don’ts to keep in mind as you move forward as their support system:
+If this is a process your loved one is ready to begin, here are a few important do’s and don’ts to keep in mind as you move forward as their support system and provide hoarding help:

 DO acknowledge to the hoarder that each item in their space is important and valuable in some way.
 Listen to him or her tell you why things are important, even if they may appear as junk to you.
 Always respond with empathy and never with a tone of judgment.